Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Discussion

-To analyze the time complexity of the algorithms, let's denote the dimensions of the radar data cube as $N_s$ (samples), $N_c$ (chirps), $N_h$ (horizontal antennas), and $N_e$ (vertical antennas).
+We now analyze the time complexity of the proposed background removal algorithm and the two baseline algorithms used for comparison.
+Let the dimensions of the radar data cube be denoted as $N_s$ (samples), $N_c$ (chirps), $N_h$ (horizontal antennas), and $N_e$ (vertical antennas).
+We assume that FFT operations on any dimension do not change the input data size.

 The overall time complexity of the proposed algorithm can be divided into three parts: 3D ego-motion estimation, radar imaging, and background filtering.
-For the 3D ego-motion estimation, the approximate complexity is $\mathcal{O}(N_sN_cN_hN_e\log{N_sN_c})+\mathcal{O}(N_sN_c)$, which is determined by the range-Doppler FFT and CFAR detection operations.
-Here, we do not include the complexity of the azimuth angle FFT, elevation angle FFT, and ODR estimator since the number of CFAR detections in these steps is relatively small.
-Regarding radar imaging, the approximate complexity is $\mathcal{O}(N_sN_cN_hN_e\log{N_hN_e})$, assuming that we start from the range-Doppler intermediate results obtained in the previous step.
-For background filtering, the approximate complexity is $\mathcal{O}(N_hN_eC)$, where $C$ is the computation required for every notch filtering, which can be very small based on the analysis presented in the remark.
-Therefore, the overall time complexity of the algorithm is $\mathcal{O}(N_sN_cN_hN_e\log{N_sN_cN_hN_e})$, after summing up the complexities mentioned above and ignoring the smaller terms.
+The approximate complexity of 3D ego-motion estimation is $\mathcal{O}(N_sN_cN_hN_e\log{N_sN_c}) + \mathcal{O}(N_sN_c)$, dominated by the range-Doppler FFT and CFAR detection operations.
+The complexities of the azimuth and elevation angle FFTs, as well as the LSR estimator, are not included, as the number of CFAR detections in these steps is relatively small.
+The complexity of radar imaging is approximately $\mathcal{O}(N_sN_cN_hN_e\log{N_hN_e})$, assuming that the range-Doppler intermediate results from the previous step are used.
+The complexity of background filtering is $\mathcal{O}(N_hN_eC)$, where $C$ is the computation required for each notch filter.
+Based on prior analysis, $C$ is very small.
+Therefore, the total time complexity of the proposed algorithm is $\mathcal{O}(N_sN_cN_hN_e\log{N_sN_cN_hN_e})$, ignoring smaller terms.